 A diagnosis of farsightedness can be easily made through a routine eye test at an optometrists or ophthalmologist’s office.
 Once made, the defect must be corrected appropriately.

-Since the image is focused beyond the retina, corrections must be aimed at bringing this forward so that the image focuses directly on the retina.
+Since the image is fixate beyond the retina, corrections must be aimed at bringing this forward so that the image focuses directly on the retina.
 There are simple ways to correct the defect.

-1.Glasses – Wearing simple prescription glasses is sufficient to correct hyperopia.
+1.Glasses – Wearing simple instruction glasses is tolerable to correct hyperopia.

 2.Contact lenses – In those wearing glasses who no longer wish to do so, contact lenses provide an easy solution for correction of vision.